 Digital map images from the Library’s Geography & Maps Division, organized by subjects and themes, primarily of the United States.
 Maps range from local to national scales and include panoramic bird’s-eye view maps of many cities from the mid-19th to early 20th century.

-Data on the geography, demography, government, economics, etc. for every country in the world (courtesy of the CIA).
+Data on the geography, demography, government, economics, etc. for every country in the world.
+From the CIA.

 Coverage: 15th Century to present

 Collection of over 1.3 million digital maps and atlases, worldwide in scope.
 From the University of Wisconsin-Milwaukee Libraries.

 Penn State’s digital map collection is particularly rich in Pennsylvania maps, but many other regions of the world are also represented.
 Especially notable is a nearly complete collection of out-of-copyright Sanborn Fire Insurance maps for Pennsylvania.
 High resolution digital color images of these maps are available for download.